localstack/docs/content/en/developer-guide/Concepts/index.md

 - Red Hat

 Since this is intended for the docker image, it will fail with an exception when run outside of docker in host mode.
 This can be bypassed on Debian-like systems that use `apt` by installing the necessary dependency manually on the host.
-Also the installation target has no effect for these packages, since they are installed and managed at system level.
+Also the installation target has no effect for these installers, since they are installed and managed at system level.

 ### Example
 We will now install \<MyEssentialGitHubResource\> to showcase how installing some dependency usually looks like.